apache/incubator-kie-kogito-examples/kogito-travel-agency/extended/travels/README.md

   - Environment variable GRAALVM_HOME set accordingly
   - Note that GraalVM native image compilation typically requires other packages (glibc-devel, zlib-devel and gcc) to be installed too, please refer to GraalVM installation documentation for more details.

-### Infrastructure requirements

-#### Infinispan

-This application requires an Infinispan server to be available and by default expects it to be on default port and localhost.

-You can install Infinispan server by downloading version 11.x from the [official website](https://infinispan.org/download/).

-In the section [Persistence in Kogito services](https://docs.jboss.org/kogito/release/latest/html_single/#con-persistence_kogito-developing-process-services) the required
-Infinispan configuration is explained in more detail.

-Alternatively, you can use the Docker Compose template, instructions on how to use it are available in the [README](../docker-compose/README.md) file.

 #### Apache Kafka

 This application requires a [Apache Kafka](https://kafka.apache.org/) installed and following topics created